lizard-buzzard/spring-security-user-registration/README.md

 }
 ```
 ## --Commit-31-- ##
-Step by step trails in order to implement the __Remember Me__ configuration.
-The routine procedure for finding the right solution.
-This trial was not successful.
+Step by step trails in order to implement the __Remember Me__ configuration and to find the right solution.

 **_IMPORTANT NOTE:_** In order to find the right solution, I had to create a separate small project.
 This project was successful and after the research I implemented its code in the current project.
 I put the code of this project and detailed description to it in github.com.